mertcanekiz/BLG252E_2020Spring/week10/README.md

 The compiler actually compiles the query syntax to the method syntax, therefore these two pieces of code produce exactly the same result.

+Some of the most used LINQ methods are:

 * **`Take`**: Used for taking only the first `n` elements of a collection
 * **`Where`**: Used for filtering a collection according to the predicate passed in.